phalcon-orphanage/docs/en/api/phalcon_flash.md

 | Namespace  | Phalcon\Flash |
 | Extends    | AbstractFlash |

-This is a variant of the Phalcon\Flash that immediately outputs any message passed to it
+This is an implementation of the Phalcon\Flash\FlashInterface that immediately outputs any message passed to it.

 ## Methods